srose99/frameworks_and_languages_module/docs/future/WebProgramming.md

 * The module will be taught in a lab using mixed mode delivery as required, so that theory, practical and discussion can take place as required within one session.
 * Students will demonstrate progress in their assignment and will have the opportunity to gain feedback of their understanding in each session through the artefacts they are working on.
-* Students are to use version control and engage in professional behaviours like code review and pair programming
+* Students are to use version control and engage with 'professional behaviours' like code review and pair programming

+* In industry, it is expected that developers engage with code-base's they are unfamiliar with add features.
+The final assessment of this module is for students to add a feature to another students project (preferably via a pull-request for students to understand the tooling professional developers collaborate on software).

 Indicative Assessment